Tanvi-3/tanvipampati3/_posts/2023-11-03-Trimester1reflection.md

 # Libraries:
 - being able to understand and import the different libraries allows us t perfrom functions that use variables and features from the library imported
-- The different API that is contained in these libararoes
+- The different API that is contained in these libarries